 - That our commitment to film study enlivens and informs our evolving understanding of the traditions and communications of our world.

-In summary, Movies on Chatham creates an opportunity for dialogue about films and film making (in writing and through in-person discussion) in a group setting that encourages exploration, while being accessible to public audiences ranging from film scholars to amateur film critics and fans—all who love to watch and talk about movies.
+Movies on Chatham creates a venue for dialogue about films and film making in a group setting that encourages exploration and critical thinking, while being accessible to public audiences ranging from film scholars to amateur film critics and fans.